-Notice that the icon preceding action indicates that such action has not been fully configured yet (it will not work unless its configuration is completed).
+Notice that the icon preceding action indicates that such action has not been fully configured yet, meaning that it will not work until its configuration is completed.

 Notice that if the entity in which the action executes already exists, you will see it highlighted for selection (Bizagi performs a search and auto-complete according to the first letters you type in).

 Otherwise, inputting the name of the entity will have Bizagi automatically create that entity.

 When creating a new entity, you will get a confirmation message so that you are fully aware that you are affecting your data model:

 To determine in which entity an action is executed, consider that it refers to that entity where it will be displayed or stored: (i.e. shown the action when searching for vehicles, thus the entity is vehicles.
 Or shown the action when browsing through my doctors in My Stuff, thus the entity is Doctor).

 In the example above, the Doctor will be updating their own information, specifically its license renewal information.
 This means that the action is to be presented while viewing the record of that doctor (information stored at the Doctor entity).

 Therefore, the best way to determine the entity where an action is executed is to ask yourself: In records of which entity would you have this action's button show up?

 Once you define these 2 settings, click the icon.